python-discord/code-jam-qualifier-9/README.md

 {
 	"type": "staff.onduty",
 	"id": "AbCd3Fg",
-	"speciality": ["meat"]
+	"specialty": ["meat"]
 }
 ```

 When a `"staff.onduty"` request is received, you should add their request to the `self.staff` dictionary using their ID as the key.
 This is so that we can keep track of who is currently working.

-There is also a "speciality" key included, but you do not need to worry about that yet.
+There is also a "specialty" key included, but you do not need to worry about that yet.

 ### Step 2 - Off Duty
 At the end of the day, staff members will let your application know that they are going off-duty.
 This will be done with a new Request.
 You can identify an off-duty request by the Request scope key `"type"` — it will be set to `"staff.offduty"`.